raspberrypilearning/save-the-shark/en/step_7.md

 + Learned how to generate and delete `clones`{:class="block3control"} so that they appear to fall away
 + Used randomisation to create complexity in the game

+If you have been following the [Protect our planet](https://projects.raspberrypi.org/en/pathways/environment) projects, then try out the project [Tree life simulator](https://projects.raspberrypi.org/en/projects/tree-life-simulator).

 Did you enjoy the project?
 Have you spotted a mistake?
 Please click the **Send feedback** button below and let us know!

-If you want to explore Scratch some more, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=scratch).